appacademy/jump-start/part2/part2.md

 * You can index from any start and end index within the range.
 * You can even use negative indices! `arr[4..-1]`

-Readings or Examples Links (in case you get stuck or need help.):
+Readings link with Examples (in case you get stuck or need help):
 * [Advanced Array Refresher](./advanced-arrays.md)

 Codecademy link (complete this first if you haven't yet):